Chapter 2 : Chess for Three

 Wallpaper, Clemence," she said.
 "What straight teenage boy notices wallpaper?"

-While I try to steer clear of justification-by-stereotype, she sort of had a point.
+While I try to steer clear of justification-by-stereotype, the evidence became pretty damning.
 We ambushed Albus, demanding details, but he wouldn't give.
 In the end, we embellished what facts we had and broke the story anyway.
-They couldn't be seen together without girls trying to get them to kiss, until the story finally petered out with Scorpius and Rose suddenly got together a few months later.
-It's a few months too many, when he could've just given us the facts from the start.
+They couldn't be seen together without girls trying to get them to kiss, until the story finally petered out with Scorpius and Rose getting together a few months later.

 I pull a notepad from my pocket.
 "Well?"

 Albus presses his lips together, taking his time as if it's supposed to help him figure me out.
 "You've got nothing.
-Try your bluff on someone else.
 Just because other people are afraid of you doesn't mean I am too."

 "Don't flatter yourself.
 I've got plenty of people who refuse to speak, and I let them go."
 I point my quill at him.
 "But you're a special case, Potter boy."